Alfred Hitchcock's unrealized projects: Village of Stars (1962)

 Hitchcock bought the rights to the 1960 novel Village of Stars by David Beaty (written under the pen name Paul Stanton) after The Blind Man project was canceled.
 The book follows a Royal Air Force V bomber crew given an order to drop a nuclear bomb, only to have the order aborted.
 Unfortunately, the bomb is resisting attempts to defuse it and the plane can only stay in flight for a limited time.

 Trap for a Solitary Man (1963)

 Trap for a Solitary Man was scheduled to be directed by Hitchcock in widescreen by Twentieth Century-Fox.
-The story, based on the French play Piege Pour un Homme Seul by M. Robert Thomas, follows a young married couple on holiday in the Alps.
-The wife disappears, and after a prolonged search the police bring back someone they claim to be her; she even says she is the man's wife, but the man has never seen her before.
-The play was later adapted three times as television films: Honeymoon With a Stranger (ABC, 1969), One of My Wives Is Missing (ABC, 1976) and Vanishing Act (CBS, 1986).
-It had previously been broadly adapted (without attribution) as the 1958 Associated British-Pathé feature Chase a Crooked Shadow.
+The story, based on the 1960 play Piege Pour un Homme Seul by Robert Thomas, follows a young married couple on holiday in the Alps.
+The wife disappears, and after a prolonged search the police bring back someone they claim to be her, she even says she is the man's wife, but the man says he has never seen her before.
+The play was later adapted three times as television films: Honeymoon with a Stranger (ABC, 1969), One of My Wives Is Missing (ABC, 1976) and Vanishing Act (CBS, 1986).
+A previous film, the 1958 Associated British-Pathé feature Chase a Crooked Shadow, has a similar plot and may have influenced the Thomas play.